RamiSyr/RwJail/ReadMe.txt

 Ransomware Jail - Beta
-Author: AM Data Service Inc.
-2016
+Author: Rami Alhaddad (c) 2016

-This program creates thousands of dummy files, which are ~150MB in size, and located in [UserName]\$.RwJail folder.
+This program creates ~15k of dummy files, which are ~150MB in size, and located in [UserName]\$.RwJail folder.
 Then the program monitors that folder for any changes (Edit, Rename, Delete, etc.).
-When any change happens, the program tries to detect which process caused this change to kill it after notifying the user.
+When any change happens, the program will create linked folder as a trap inside each sensitive area (such as C:\, My Documents, etc.) this folder linked to $.RwJail folder, then the program tries to detect the process who caused this change and kill it after notifying the user.

-The Monitor process in Task Manager is: "RwJail.exe", and it is scheduled to run with Windows startup.
+The Monitor process in Task Manager is: "RwJail.exe", and it is scheduled to run when user loggs in.
+The files and the monitor are NOT installed on [All Users], you will need to install RwJail on each user you want to active the monitor on him.